JulianKarrer/klarTeXt/README.md

 KlarTeXt aims to require little to no explanation for people that use LaTeX to typeset equations and algorithms, but simply accept conventional notation and interpret it.

 It aims to provide the tools to make reports that *are* the source code they describe, in the spirit of the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) paradigm that the creator of TeX himself envisioned, similar in appeal to what computational notebooks like Jupyter provide.

-It turns your favourite LaTeX compiler into a glorified calculator by attaching a parser and interpreter.